wvu-navLab/ICE/README.md

 ## Overview

 This repository contains the software release for "Robust Incremental State Estimation through Covariance Adaptation".
 The objective of the software release is described through the associated abstract.
+For a more thorough discussion, please see the [description document](https://github.com/wvu-navLab/ICE/blob/master/description.pdf).

 <br/>
 <br/>